 If you think that riding an electric bicycle requires no effort on your part, you would be wrong.
 Keep in mind that these are pedal assisted bikes and are designed to give you a bit of a boost while you are pedaling.
 Much like a conventional bicycle, eBikes are a great way to get some exercise which helps improve your cardio vascular health as well as your mental health.

 Let’s face it, you can only walk so far in a day.
 Riding an eBike extends your range so you can visit more attractions in a given time period.
 Most electric bicycles have a range of up to 50 miles.
 Of course, this will depend on the weight of the rider, how much charge you have in your battery, and the terrain.
 If you do happen to run out of battery charge, you can always pedal your way back to your RV just like a traditional bicycle.

 Since electric bikes are the same size as standard bicycles, they can be hauled the same way.
 However, electric bicycles tend to weigh more than their traditional counterparts, so you may require a helping hand getting one loaded.

 He most common way to haul an electric bike is on a bike rack mounted to the back of an RV or travel trailer.
 Of course, you can also carry them in the back of your tow vehicle.

 Charging an eBike is as simple as charging your phone.
 All you need is a 120V outlet, like the one outside your RV or shore power.
-If you are boondocking or don’t have access to power, you can also charge them using a portable generator.
+If you are boondocking or don’t have access to power, you can also charge them using a portable generator or portable power station.

 What You Should Consider Before Making a Purchase